stagnansi/sfp/README.md

 # How to use
-To embed your selected fonts into a webpage, copy this code into the head of your HTML document.
+To embed the fonts into a webpage, copy this code into the head of your HTML document.

 Standard version:
 ````html